Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Conclusions

 \section{Conclusions}

 We presented a framework for learning neural Lyapunov functions using physics-informed neural networks and verifying them with satisfiability modulo theories solvers.
-By solving Zubov's PDE with neural networks, we demonstrated that the verified ROA can approach the boundary of the domain of attraction, surpassing sums-of-squares Lyapunov functions obtained through semidefinite programming, as shown by numerical examples.
+By solving Zubov's PDE with neural networks, we demonstrated that the verified ROA can approach the boundary of the domain of attraction, surpassing sum-of-squares Lyapunov functions obtained through semidefinite programming, as shown by numerical examples.
 This is achieved by embracing non-convex optimization and leveraging machine learning infrastructure, as well as formal verification tools, to excel where convex optimization may not yield satisfactory results.

 There are numerous ways the framework can be expanded.
 In the numerical example, we have already demonstrated the potential of using compositional verification to cope with learning and verifying Lyapunov functions for high-dimensional systems.
 This is ongoing research, and some preliminary results have been reported in \cite{liu2024compositionally}.
-Future work could also include tool development with support for different verification engines, such as dReal \cite{gao2013dreal} and Z3 \cite{de2008z3}, and leveraging the growing literature on neural network verification tools.
+Future work could also include tool development \cite{liu2024lyznet} with support for different verification engines, such as dReal \cite{gao2013dreal} and Z3 \cite{de2008z3}, and leveraging the growing literature on neural network verification tools.
 Another natural next step is to handle systems with inputs, including perturbations and controls.
+Initial work on using physics-informed neural network Lyapunov functions for optimal control has been reported in \cite{meng2024physics}.
 Investigating robust and control neural Lyapunov functions from the Zubov equation can be an interesting approach \cite{camilli2001generalization}.
 It would also be interesting to investigate Zubov equation with state constraints to training neural Lyapunov-barrier functions \cite{meng2022smooth} to cope with stability with safety requirements.
 Simultaneous training of controllers and Lyapunov/value functions are also promising directions, as well as data-driven approaches \cite{meng2023learning}.

+While we have demonstrated that the approach can scale to high-dimensional systems by leveraging the compositional structure, SMT verification of neural networks remains a bottleneck.
+Further research on efficient tools for formally verifying neural networks can certainly help maximize the full potential of the proposed approach.

+\begin{ack} This work was partially supported by the NSERC of Canada and the CRC program.
+The authors thank the anonymous reviewers for their constructive feedback that helped improve the presentation of the paper. \end{ack}